Carly Schroeder

-Carly Brook Schroeder (born October 18, 1990) is an American actress and U.S. Army officer.
+Carly Brook Schroeder (born October 18, 1990) is an American former actress and U.S. Army officer.
 She is best known for playing Serena Baldwin, the daughter of Scotty Baldwin and Lucy Coe in the General Hospital spin-off Port Charles.
 She also had a recurring role on the Disney Channel's Lizzie McGuire.
 In 2007, she played the lead in Gracie, a film inspired by a real-life tragedy during the childhood of sibling actors Elisabeth and Andrew Shue.

 In February 2019, Schroeder announced that she would be joining the United States Army.
-She attended Officer Candidate School, graduating with a commission as a Second Lieutenant on September 20, 2019.
-She is currently an Infantry Officer with the rank of First Lieutenant.
+She attended Officer Candidate School, graduating with a commission as a second lieutenant on September 20, 2019.
+She is currently an infantry officer with the rank of captain.